delliott0000/PyDoorBuilder/API/HTTP/Common.md

 If a request is considered successful, the API will return `200 OK`.

 # Final Notes
-For further details on individual endpoints, please see [Contents](Contents).
-Endpoints are grouped by functionality, with each one detailed in its own dedicated section.
+For further details on individual groups and endpoints, please see [Contents](Contents).
+Each file in this folder documents one group, and includes the following:
+- A list of group-level rules, listed in descending order of precedence.
+- A number of sections, each documenting one endpoint.

 Each section will include the following:
 - A brief description of the endpoint.
-- The JSON object that the client application should supply with the request.
-If this is omitted, then the API does not expect a JSON object to be supplied.
-Unexpected JSON objects/fields will be ignored and will not cause an error to be returned.
+- The JSON object that the client application should supply with their request.
+If this information is omitted from a given section, then the API does not expect a JSON object to be supplied when sending a request to the corresponding endpoint.
 - The JSON object that the API will return if the request is successful.
-- Possible HTTP error codes specific to the endpoint, listed in descending order of precedence.
+- Other endpoint-level rules, listed in descending order of precedence.
 - Any additional information, such as whether the endpoint is restricted to a certain type of `User`.